BrepGen: A B-rep Generative Diffusion Model with Structured Latent Geometry: Related Work

+B-rep 3D models are represented as a graph~\citep{ansaldi1985geometric}, consisting of geometric primitives i.e., parametric curves and surfaces, and topological primitives, i.e., vertices, edges, and faces that are used to trim and sew the surface patches into a solid model.
+B-rep classification and segmentation tasks have been tackled with graph neural networks~\citep{cao2020gnn, jayaraman2021uvnet, willis2022joinable}, custom convolutions~\citep{lambourne2021brepnet}, and hierarchical graph structures~\citep{jones2021automate, bian2023hgcad, jones2023self}.
+For generation, previous approaches handled predefined template shapes~\citep{smirnov2021patches} such as parametric curves~\citep{wang2020pie} and surfaces~\citep{sharma2020parsenet,li2019supervised}.
+A challenge remains for cases, where a watertight solid is formed by trimming and connecting surfaces.

-\myparagraphb{Direct B-rep Generation.} Direct B-rep generation involves the creation of geometric and topological primitives that are part of the B-rep data structure.
-This includes parametric curves and surfaces, and vertices, edges, and faces that can be used to trim and stitch the surfaces patches into a solid model.
-While previous approaches can generate parametric curves~\cite{wang2020pie} and surfaces~\cite{sharma2020parsenet,li2019supervised}, the problem of generating the topology that trims the surfaces and connects them together to form a watertight solid, rather than relying on predefined templates~\cite{smirnov2021patches}, is less explored.
-PolyGen~\cite{nash2020polygen} demonstrates that it is possible to jointly synthesize geometry and topology of n-gon meshes using Transformers~\cite{vaswani2017transformer} and pointer networks~\cite{vinyals2015pointer}. \cite{wang2022neuralface} applied a pointer network to identify planar and cylindrical faces given the 2D projection of edges. \cite{guo2022complexgen} reconstructed B-reps from point clouds using a neural network to predict the rough B-rep geometry and topology, that were refined using a combinatorial optimization.
-Closest to our work is SolidGen~\cite{jayaraman2022solidgen}, that can synthesize entire B-reps, first with the synthesis of vertices, followed by conditional construction of edge topology using a pointer network, finally followed by another pointer network that conditionally connected the edges to form faces.
+PolyGen~\citep{nash2020polygen} uses Transformers~\citep{vaswani2017transformer} and pointer networks~\citep{vinyals2015pointer} to generate n-gon meshes, which is a special case of B-rep models with planar faces and linear edges.
+Other mesh generation methods also include BSP-Net~\citep{chen2020bspnet} and MeshGPT~\citep{siddiqui2023meshgpt}.
+Wang \textit{et al.} reconstructs a B-rep model from a 2D wireframe drawing by identifying planar and cylindrical faces~\cite{wang2022neuralface}.
+Guo \textit{et al.} reconstructs B-rep from point clouds using a neural network to predict the rough B-rep geometry and topology, that were refined using a combinatorial optimization~\citep{guo2022complexgen}.

+Closest to our work is SolidGen~\cite{jayaraman2022solidgen}, that can generate entire B-reps, first with the synthesis of vertices, followed by conditional construction of edge topology using a pointer network, finally followed by another pointer network that conditionally connected the edges to faces.
 While this approach can produce plausible B-reps, it is restricted to prismatic primitives which limit the complexity of the results, and the amount of data that it can be trained on.
 Our method is more general and can produce prismatic-looking, as well as freeform doubly-curved geometry.